-- Incoming calls to the enterprise site from mobile phones using the SIP Trunk provided by BT, calls made to SIP and H.323 telephones at the enterprise - Outgoing fixed and mobile calls from the enterprise site completed via BT to PSTN and mobile destinations, calls made from SIP and H.323 telephones - Calls using the G.711A and G.729A codecs - Fax calls to/from a group 3 fax machine to a PSTN connected fax machine using T.38 - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls - User features such as hold and resume, transfer, conference, call forwarding, etc - Caller ID Presentation and Caller ID Restriction - Direct IP-to-IP media (also known as "shuffling") with SIP and H.323 telephones - Call coverage and call forwarding for endpoints at the enterprise site - Transmission and response of SIP OPTIONS messages sent by BT requiring Avaya response and sent by Avaya requiring BT response.
+- Incoming calls to the enterprise site from PSTN phones using the SIP Trunk provided by Telenor, calls made to SIP, H.323, Digital and Analogue telephones at the enterprise. - Outgoing calls from the enterprise site completed via Telenor's SIP Trunk to PSTN destinations, calls made from SIP, H.323, Digital and Analogue telephones. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator and Avaya Flare Experience for Windows softphones. - Calls using G.711A and G.711MU codecs. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using T.38 transmission. - Caller ID Presentation and Caller ID Restriction. - DTMF transmission using RFC 2833. - Voice Mail/Vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer and conference. - Call coverage and call forwarding for endpoints at the enterprise site. - Off-net call forwarding and EC5000 mobile twinning. - Transmission and response of SIP OPTIONS messages sent by Telenor requiring Avaya response and sent by Avaya requiring Telenor response.